pebsconsulting/bach/README.md

 data structure to be transformed programmatically.

-Our key use cases for Bach are multilingual documents, technical documentation and static website generators, though Bach is also suitable as a succinct generator for HTML, as a command language, or as a text-based data interchange format.
+Our key use cases for Bach are multilingual documents, technical documentation, and static website generators.
+Bach is also suitable as a succinct generator for HTML, as a command language (similar to [McCarthy 1982](http://www-formal.stanford.edu/jmc/cbcl2/cbcl2.html)), or as a text-based data interchange format.